Surge XT is my new favorite synth and the new official synth for LinnStrument. Unless I need samples, it's my new go-to

 3) Set your LinnStrument for MPE play: In Per-Split Settings > MIDI Mode column, hold "ChPerNote" for 1 second to change all needed settings for MPE play.

 4) To bypass any initial MIDI channel confusion with your DAW, I recommend starting by using the standalone Surge XT application.
 Start the application and turn on the "MPE" button in the top middle of its panel.
 Now all of Surge XT's built-in sounds are MPE-compatible, permitting polyphonic pitch slides and performed vibrato.
 However, these sounds are optimized for MIDI piano keyboards so most won't respond to pressure or Y-axis.
-To hear MPE sounds optimized for LinnStrument, look in the "Third Party Patches" category for the "LinnStrument MPE" folder, which contains MPE sounds specifically designed for LinnStrument, created by me (Roger) and "thoughtForm".
+To hear MPE sounds optimized for LinnStrument's pressure and Y-axis control, look in the "Third Party Patches" category for the "LinnStrument MPE" folder.
+The sounds in the "Winds" subfolder created by "thoughtForm" respond particularly well to LinnStrument's three dimensions of touch.

 Here's a video in which I demonstrate some of the "LinnStrument MPE" sounds: